agentloopfyi/agentloopfyi.github.io/_posts/2025-10-28-clean-way-to-include-message-history.markdown

 ```

-As a developer, you get a cleaner approach, that you can log and visually understand as simple text in sequence with role, rather than logging the list of message objects.
+As a developer, you get a cleaner approach, that you can log and visually understand as simple sentences in sequence with role, rather than logging the list of message objects.